 Existing evidence suggests, therefore, that positive emotional experiences can fuel and sustain behaviour, whereas negative emotions can deter from taking part in the first place, or from engaging in behaviour consistently over time.
 The importance of understanding the role of emotions becomes painfully apparent when fear triggers large scale conspiracy theories and mistrust of scientific evidence, as for example with vaccines(35) and climate change(36).
 These fear-driven social movements reflect the Dunning–Kruger effect (37, 38): a cognitive bias in which people assess their cognitive ability as greater than it is and believe they know better than scientists or ‘experts’.
-In the face of biases such as this that fuel a mistrust in authority figures, no amount of science, fact, explaining the truth, or using lay language will change people’s minds.(35)(39, 40)(41, 42)(43) The judgement of risk is not based on any objective rationality, so appealing to rationality is unlikely to change it.
+In the face of biases such as this that fuel a mistrust in authority figures, no amount of science, fact, explaining the truth, or using lay language will change people’s minds.

+The vaccine hesitancy literature suggests that vaccine non-compliant individuals have, in fact, more knowledge of vaccination and vaccine preventable diseases than vaccine compliant individuals.(35) Vaccine hesitant individuals will spend more time searching for information on vaccines, including advice online.(39, 40) This search is likely to lead to anti-vaccination websites, which use emotive appeals such as personal stories of vaccine damage and discrediting scientific experts.(41, 42) Large scale experimental studies have shown that 5–10 min exposure to such websites increases perceived risk of vaccinations and makes the decision to vaccinate less likely.(43) These individuals actively seek out information, therefore feel informed about the topics, but also develop emotion-based reactions to these health practices.
+The judgement of risk is not based on any objective rationality, so appealing to rationality is unlikely to change it.

 Future directions: using creative methods to bridge a divide